 - "[S]even e-mail chains concerned matters that were classified under the top secret Special Access Program at the time they were sent and received.
 In those chains, Secy.
 Clinton sent and received e-mails about those matters.
 There is evidence to conclude any reasonable person in Secy.
 Clinton's position... should have known an unclassified system was no place for that conversation.
 In addition to this highly sensitive information, we also found information that was properly classified as secret... at the time it was discussed in e-mail..."

-Comey stated despite evidence that established that Clinton and colleagues of hers "were extremely careless in how they handled very sensitive, highly classified information" and that this case involves "potential violations of the statutes that regard how classified information is handled," the FBI's "judgment is that no reasonable prosecutor would bring such a case."
+Comey stated, despite evidence that established 1) Clinton and colleagues of hers "were extremely careless in how they handled very sensitive, highly classified information" and 2) this case involves "potential violations of the statutes that regard how classified information is handled," the FBI's "judgment is: no reasonable prosecutor would bring such a case."
 The bureau, he elaborated, "did not find clear evidence of intent by Secy.
 Clinton or by her colleagues to violate laws that govern how classified information is handled."
 He added, "When we look back at our investigations into the mishandling of or removal of classified information, we cannot find a case that would support criminal charges on these facts."

-Comey also said, "This is not to suggest that a person who were to engage in this activity in similar circumstances would face no consequences.
-To the contrary, [many of the individuals who engaged in it were] subject to security sanctions or to administrative sanctions.
-But that's not what we're deciding now."
+Comey also said, "This is not to suggest a person who were to engage in this activity in similar circumstances would face no consequences.
+To the contrary, [many of the individuals who have engaged in it were] subject to security sanctions or to administrative sanctions.
+But that is not what we're deciding now."